- (arabiska) العربية

 - (pashto) پښتو

 All employees in Sweden have the right to a good work environment, according to the Work Environment Act.
+No work should lead to sickness, injury or death.
 Our goal is to reduce the risks of ill health and accidents in working life, and to improve the work environment from a holistic perspective.

 We have several areas of responsibility: